lordzuku/WaterJugChallenge/README.md

    dotnet run
    ```

-The API will be available at `https://localhost:7159` and `http://localhost:5117`
+The API will be available at `https://localhost:7159` and `http://localhost:5117` - or whatever is configured in the Properties/launchSettings.json file under the "applicationUrl" settings.

 ## Rebuilding and Running